JPKusumi/UtcMilliTime/README.md

 ```
 This number goes up even during a leap second, when Unix time counting pauses for a second.
 After that, UtcMilliTime will appear to be one second fast, ahead of Unix time.
 If a leap second has happened during run time, and you don't want to restart the process or the device, your code can prompt re-synchronization by calling `Time.SelfUpdateAsync()`.
 To that method, you can optionally pass a string parameter with the host name of a particular NTP time server.

 If connectivity is absent, or the host name is misspelled, etc. (various problems can occur), the call to `Time.SelfUpdateAsync()` will fail silently.
-Check the `Time.Synchronized` boolean property for the outcome.
+Check the `Time.Synchronized` boolean property for the outcome, or subscribe to the event, NetworkTimeAcquired, described below.

 ### General usage